 An information resource for Washington voters

 VotingforJudges is a nonpartisan, impartial source of information about judicial elections in the state of Washington.
 The site was established in 2006 to provide information to voters in connection with the appellate judicial contests that year, and it has expanded to cover all judicial elections throughout the state.
-All of Washington's 2014 elections will be reported.
+All of Washington's 2020 judicial elections will be reported.

 The American Bar Association honored VotingforJudges with its 2007 Silver Gavel Award for Media and the Arts, in the "New Media" category, "recognizing outstanding efforts to foster public understanding of the law."

 The Atlanta-based Foundation for Improvement of Justice presented one of its Paul H. Chapman Justice Awards for 2007 to VotingforJudges.